KasparEtter/ef1p/pages/email/email.md

-in your own domain for the incoming and outgoing mail servers if you want to avoid instructing your users to use an external domain because the [TLS](/internet/#transport-layer-security) [certificates](/internet/#public-key-infrastructure) used by the email service provider would no longer match.
+in your own domain for the incoming and outgoing mail servers if you want to avoid instructing your users to use an external domain because the [TLS](/internet/#transport-layer-security) [certificates](/internet/#public-key-infrastructure) used by the mailbox provider would no longer match.
 For example, if I point `imap.ef1p.com` to `mail.gandi.net` with a `CNAME` record in my DNS zone and use the former in the [server settings](#configuration), then my mail client expects the TLS certificate to be issued for `imap.ef1p.com` and aborts the connection when it receives a certificate for `mail.gandi.net`.
-Besides vanity, such a setup could be desirable because it would allow the IT administrator of an organization to migrate all messages to another email service provider without requiring every member of the organization to change their email settings.
+Besides vanity, such a setup could be desirable because it would allow the IT administrator of an organization to migrate all messages to another mailbox provider without requiring every member of the organization to change their email settings.
 This can be realized with the technique that I cover in the [next box](#autoconfiguration).